leonsuaren/Real-Time-Bus-Tracker/README.md

 ## How to see it in action?

+<hr/>

 > You have two options:

-<hr/>

   * By clicking on this [link](https://leonsuaren.github.io/Real-Time-Bus-Tracker/), you will be redirected to the URL provided by Github.
-  * Clon the Repo with this command ' *git clone https://github.com/leonsuaren/Real-Time-Bus-Tracker.git* ', once you have it in your computer just draw and drop the index.html in your browser or double click in the index.html and your browser will open it.
+  * Clon the Repo with this command ' *git clone https://github.com/leonsuaren/Real-Time-Bus-Tracker.git* ', once you have it in your computer just drag and drop the index.html in your browser or double click in the index.html and your browser will open it.

   ## Future improvements: